akhealth/EIS-Modernization/README.md

   - [x] Product vision - Done 5/8/17
   - [ ] Product roadmap - in progress
   - [ ] Funding strategy - in progress
+  - [ ] Market research and vendor outreach - in progress
   - [ ] Acquisition strategy - in progress
   - [ ] DevOps MVP - in progress
   - [ ] Technical prototyping - To Do